wur-wsg/VIC/docs/Development/open-source-philosophy.md

 The [VIC listserve](https://mailman.u.washington.edu/mailman/listinfo/vic_users) should be used for questions about model setup and application.
 It is basically VIC users helping other VIC users.

-All other exchanges about VIC source code are managed through the [VIC github page](https://github.com/UW-Hydro/VIC) or [VIC-WUR github page](github.com/wur-wsg/VIC).
+All other exchanges about VIC source code are managed through the [VIC github page](https://github.com/UW-Hydro/VIC).

 We expected that the user comes prepared with some understanding of the model and scientific computing.
 As such, these items are specifically not supported by the VIC development community: